Home South AmericaHow to Make Diddle-Dee Berry Crumble with Sweet Cream

 How to Make Diddle-Dee Berry Crumble with Sweet Cream

-Tucked away in the South Atlantic, the Falkland Islands offer more than just windswept beauty and wildlife, they also boast unique, hearty flavors inspired by the rugged landscape.
+The Falkland Islands, a British Overseas Territory in the South Atlantic, offer more than windswept beauty and untamed wildlife; they also boast unique, hearty flavors shaped by the rugged landscape and island life.

-One of the most cherished local ingredients is the diddle-dee berry, a tiny, tart fruit that grows wild across the islands’ heathlands.
-This Diddle-Dee Berry Crumble with Sweet Cream brings together the island’s wild bounty and homey British-influenced baking traditions into a dessert that’s both rustic and refined.
+At the heart of this flavor tradition is the diddle-dee berry—a tiny, tart red fruit that grows wild across the heathlands.
+This Diddle-Dee Berry Crumble with sweet cream blends the islands’ natural bounty with cozy, British-inspired baking traditions into a dessert that’s both rustic and refined.

 Powered by GetYourGuide